opensearch-project/data-prepper/data-prepper-plugins/prometheus-sink/README.md

 - `encoding`  Default is snappy

-- `content-type` Default is application/x-protobuf
+- `content_type` Default is application/x-protobuf

-- `remote-write-version` : Prometheus Remote.Writer version Version, Default is 0.1.0
+- `remote_write_version` : Prometheus Remote.Writer version Version, Default is 0.1.0

 - `proxy`(optional): A String of the address of a forward HTTP proxy.
 The format is like "<host-name-or-ip>:\<port\>".
 Examples: "example.com:8100", "http://example.com:8100", "112.112.112.112:8100".
 Note: port number cannot be omitted.